-The interest rate offered by EPFO to employees is currently 8.55%.
-The Ministry of Labour and Employment has reduced the interest rate for the current fiscal by 10 basis points.
+The interest rate offered by EPFO to employees is currently 8.15% for FY 2022-23.
+The Ministry of Labour and Employment has reduced the interest rate for the current fiscal by 40 basis points.
 The Ministry of Labour and Employment analyses the scenario and decides the interest rate provided to members for the next financial year.
-The interest is calculated on the basis of monthly running balance of the employee.
+The interest is calculated on the basis of the monthly running balance of the employee.

 4. EPF Auto Transfer

 When an employee switches a job, the new organisation opens a new PF account for him.
 The employee has to then transfer the fund from his previous EPF account to a new one.
 Form 13 had to be filled for transferring the amount into the new PF account.
 However, EPFO has made provisions through which the member has to fill a composite form 11 for transferring the PF automatically into the new PF account.

 5. Online Facilities

 EPFO has eased the method of availing various services by EPF members.
 Users can simply login to their EPF account using their UAN and avail a number of services such as EPF withdrawal, fund/account transfer, KYC updating, balance enquiry, etc. The employee has to register on the EPF member portal first using his UAN and create a password.
 He can then login to his account to avail available online services.
 All online services are free of cost and the employee can access them 24 hours a day.
 However, it is mandatory to submit PAN and Aadhaar before applying for an online claim or withdrawal.